I Dream of Jeannie: Background

 The series was created and produced by Sidney Sheldon in response to the great success of rival network ABC's Bewitched series, which had debuted in 1964 as the second-most watched program in the United States.
 Sheldon, inspired by the 1964 film The Brass Bottle, conceived of the idea for a beautiful female genie.
 Both I Dream of Jeannie and Bewitched were Screen Gems productions.

-When casting was opened for the role of Jeannie, producer Sidney Sheldon could not find an actress who could play the role the way that he had written it.
-He did have one specific rule: He did not want a blonde genie, because the similarity with the blonde witch on Bewitched would be too much.
+When casting was opened for the role of Jeannie, producer Sidney Sheldon couldn't find an actress who could play the role the way he'd written it.
+He had one specific rule: he didn't want a blonde genie because that would make the character too similar to the Bewitched lead character.
 However, after many unsuccessful auditions, he called Barbara Eden's agent.
-Eden had coincidently co-starred in The Brass Bottle as mortal Sylvia Kenton.
+(Coincidentally, Eden had co-starred in The Brass Bottle as Sylvia Kenton.)

-The show debuted at 8 pm, Saturday, September 18, 1965, on NBC.
-When NBC began broadcasting most of its prime-time television line-up in color in the fall of 1965, Jeannie was one of two programs that remained in black and white, in its case because of the special photographic effects employed to achieve Jeannie's magic.
-By the second season, however, further work had been done on techniques to create the visual effects in color, which was necessary because by 1966 all prime-time series in the United States were being made in color.
+The show debuted on Saturday, September 18, 1965, at 8 pm on NBC.
+NBC began broadcasting most of its prime-time television lineup in color in the fall of 1965, which made Jeannie one of two programs that remained in black and white; in Jeannies case, it was to facilitate the special photographic effects on magic sequences.
+By the second season, visual effects in color were possible.
+By 1966, all prime-time series in the United States were shot in color.

-Sheldon originally wanted to film season one in color, but NBC did not want to pay for the extra expenses, as the network (and Screen Gems) believed the series would not make it to a second season.
-Sheldon offered to pay the extra US$400 an episode needed for color filming at the beginning of the series, but Screen Gems executive Jerry Hyams advised him: "Sidney, don't throw your money away."
+Sheldon originally wanted to film season one in color, but NBC did not want to pay the extra expense; the network (and Screen Gems) believed the series would not make it to a second season.
+Sheldon offered to pay the extra $400 an episode needed for color filming at the beginning of the series, but Screen Gems executive Jerry Hyams advised him: "Sidney, don't throw your money away."

 Opening sequence

-The first few episodes after the pilot (episodes two through eight) used a nonanimated, expository opening narrated by Paul Frees; the narration mentions that Nelson lived in "a mythical town" named Cocoa Beach in "a mythical state called Florida".
-The remaining episodes of that first season featured an animated sequence that was redone and expanded in season two, when the show switched from black and white to color.
-This new sequence, used in seasons 2–5, featured a retelling of the initial meeting in the pilot episode, with Captain Nelson's space capsule splashing down on the beach, and Jeannie dancing out of her bottle (modified to reflect its new decoration) and then kissing Nelson before the bottle sucks her back in at the end.
+The first few episodes after the pilot (episodes two through eight) used a non-animated, expository opening narrated by Paul Frees; the narration mentions that Nelson lived in "a mythical town" named "Cocoa Beach" in "a mythical state called 'Florida'".
+The remaining episodes of the first season featured an animated sequence that was redone and expanded in season two, at which point the show switched from black and white to color.
+This new sequence, used in seasons 2–5, featured an animated depiction of the initial meeting in the pilot episode, with Captain Nelson's space capsule splashing down on the beach, and Jeannie dancing out of her bottle (modified to reflect its new decoration) and then kissing Nelson before the bottle sucks her back in at the end.
 Both original versions of the show's animated opening sequence were created by animator Friz Freleng.